VumaMadonsela/MunicipalServiceApp2/README.md

 Run the application using Start Debugging or Ctrl + F5.

 Usage
-Launch the application and use the Main Menu to navigate between sections.
+Launch the application and use the Main Menu to navigate between sections. sum sections of the applications dont work so if you bump into a button that doesnt work just close the first page by pressing X the next pages will pop up and once your done press X again to move to the next page.

 In Report Issues, you can submit issues you encounter.

 In Local Events, search for upcoming events and announcements.

 In Service Requests, submit and track your requests.

 Data Structures Used
 Sorted Dictionaries: To organize events and announcements efficiently.